U.S. consumer protection watchdog's funding unconstitutional, court rules | Law-Order

 A federal appeals court ruled on Wednesday that the U.S. Consumer Financial Protection Bureau's funding apparatus is unconstitutional, faulting a system Democrats designed to insulate the agency from requiring congressional appropriations.
 The New Orleans-based 5th U.S. Circuit Court of Appeals ruled that the CFPB's independent funding through the Federal Reserve rather than budgets passed by Congress violated the separation of powers principles in the U.S. Constitution.

-A CFPB spokesperson in a statement said there was "nothing novel or unusual about Congress's decision to fund the CFPB outside of annual spending bills."
-It could ask the full 5th Circuit to reconsider the case or appeal to the U.S. Supreme Court.
-Representatives for the trade group did not respond to requests for comment.
+The bureau could ask the full 5th Circuit to reconsider the case or take it to the U.S. Supreme Court.
+Multiple other courts have deemed the CFPB's funding constitutional, a point the 5th Circuit acknowledged but disagreed with.

-The ruling marked the latest in a series of legal challenges to the CFPB, which Congress created in 2010 through the passage of the Dodd-Frank Act during former Democratic President Barack Obama's tenure in response to the 2008 financial crisis.
+The ruling marked the latest in a series of legal challenges to the CFPB, which Congress created in 2010 through the passage of the Dodd-Frank Act during Democrat Barack Obama's presidency, in response to the 2008 financial crisis.
 Republicans have long opposed the agency.
 The Supreme Court in 2020 ruled in another case that the protection Congress originally afforded the CFPB director, who could only be fired for cause, was unconstitutional.

+"Extreme right-wing judges are throwing into question every rule the CFPB enforces to protect consumers and businesses alike," U.S. Senator Elizabeth Warren, the Massachusetts Democrat who proposed the CFPB's creation, wrote on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)